99002573/2009MYSEMB04_CAN_03/2. Design/README.md

 # Design
-Architecture of project denoted by UML structural and behavioral diagrams
+Architecture of project represented by UML structural and behavioral diagrams